-In respect of treatment of operators of differing market powers, under the CMA, the MCMC is empowered to direct a licensee in a "dominant position" in a communications market to cease conduct in that communications market which has, or may have, the effect of substantially lessening competition in any communications market, and to implement appropriate remedies.
-The MCMC issued its Guideline on Dominant Position on 24 September 2014.
+The MCMC is empowered to direct a licensee in a "dominant position" in a communications market to cease conduct in that communications market which has, or may have, the effect of substantially lessening competition in any communications market, and to implement appropriate remedies.

-The Guideline on Dominant Position provides that in analysing whether a licensee is in a dominant position in a relevant communications market, the MCMC will consider the structure of the market and nature of competition in that market, including market shares; barriers to entry and expansion; countervailing power of buyers; and nature and effectiveness of economic regulation (if any).
-The MCMC may derive the existence of a dominant position from either a single factor or from multiple factors, depending on the facts of the case.
-Where other factors that are relevant to the assessment of dominance exist in a particular market, the MCMC will also take these into account.
+The MCMC-issued Guideline on Dominant Position, read together with the Competition Act 2010 ("Competition Act") provides that in analysing whether a licensee is in a dominant position in a relevant communications market, the MCMC will consider the structure of the market and nature of competition in that market, including market shares; barriers to entry and expansion; countervailing power of buyers; and nature and effectiveness of economic regulation (if any).
+It should be noted that although the Competition Act does not govern the exercise by the MCMC of its powers under the CMA, the MCMC considers that the definition of a market under the Competition Act provides guidance in defining communications markets for the purposes of the CMA.